vronizor/vronizor.github.io/docs/study/books/books.md

 # Book summaries

-Books I read in detail and write a (not so short) summary of.
+Books I read in detail and write a (not-so-short) summary of.
 {: .fs-6 .fw-300 }